angelajjones/portfolio/PhD/README.md

   <img src="https://github.com/angelajjones/portfolio/blob/main/PhD/active_learning_strat.png" width="600" title="hover text">
 </p>
 <p align = "center">
-  <em>The building blocks of active learning strategies: <br>what every learner needs in order to interact with and learn about the world around them.</em>
+  <em>The building blocks of active learning strategies:<br>what every learner needs in order to interact with and learn about the world around them.</em>
 </p>

+Studies have shown that young children are already very adaptable in applying their strategies, so it's unlikely that there would be big enough changes in this building block to cause the observed trademark changes in learning strategies between the ages of 5 and 10.
+But what about the other two?
+Very little was known about the hypothesis space or sampling strategies when I started, so I focused on them.

+I summarise two of my studies focusing on these building blocks below.

+# 1. Changes in the mental representation of information in 5- to 7-year-olds